vaddy/go-vaddy/README.md

     vaddy-linux-64bit 123455667789  ichikaway  www.examplevaddy.net useredit

 This example set "useredit" keyword on crawl label parameter.
-At first, go-vaddy search and get Crawl ID using "useredit" keyword.
+At first, go-vaddy search by "useredit" keyword and get the Crawl ID .
 Then go-vaddy sets the Crawl ID to start scan.
 If it can not get Crawl ID, vaddy uses latest Crawl ID.

 ### ENV
-You can also set paramters using OS evbironment.
+You can also set paramters using OS environment variables.

     export VADDY_TOKEN="123455667789"
     export VADDY_USER="ichikaway"